Tour

 We

-are used to these gate arrangements they use to keep sheep in the dike and
+are used to these gate arrangements they use to keep sheep in the dike and off the

-not the problem, but what they leave behind will dirty your tires.
-Note
+but what they leave behind will dirty your tires.
+Note to self, do not lick

 Mile

-16.3 (26.2 km): We ferry across the canal in Brunsbüttel to begin
+16.3 (26.2 km): We ferry across the canal in Brunsbüttel to begin the bike

-is not eventful if you do not count the rain and the sheep dung.
-If stops
+if you do not count the rain and the sheep dung.
+If stops and turns sunny before

-and turns sunny before we reach Brunsbüttel.
+we reach Brunsbüttel.

 Still Day 1: Brunsbüttel to Burg